 You want a tool that is not just smart but safe and easy to use.
 Here is what to look for:

 Your DMs should feel like a human wrote them.
 Good tools let you add first names, custom messages, and context so each message feels natural.
+Plus you can toggle on an AI agent that handles conversation for you, in your own tone of voice.

 Every person who interacts with your automation should be saved as a contact, tagged by interest or engagement level, and available for follow-up campaigns.

 Only use tools approved by Meta through the official API.
-This is not optional — unofficial tools that bypass the API put your account at serious risk.
+This is not optional, unofficial tools that bypass the API put your account at serious risk.

 Most accounts set up one comment keyword flow and leave it running.
 High-performing accounts build across all six trigger types, qualify contacts inside the conversation, and track drop-off at every message step.